International Relations Major

 - Diplomacy and Statecraft

 Political science deals with domestic and international governance.
-It is essential for experts in international relations to understand the way in which different countries are governed.
-Through your coursework, you will analyze governmental systems and political ideologies and behavior in the United States and the international community.
-Here are examples of some of the classes you may take:
+It is essential for experts in international relations to understand the governmental structures of different countries.
+Your coursework will analyze government systems and political ideologies and behavior inside and outside the United States.
+These are some of the classes you may take:

 - Politics in the United States